 To achieve its objectives, the AJF will prioritise high quality programs particularly, but not exclusively, across any one of the three cross-cutting themes: youth; gender, diversity and inclusion; and innovation.

-Effective 'public diplomacy' plans are an essential element of projects to maximise the potential of projects to increase mutual understanding and goodwill between the two countries.
-Public diplomacy means that projects have the capacity to reach out to the public and/or decision-makers in such a way that strengthens Australia's influence and reputation in the bilateral relationship.
-Good public diplomacy should generate positive and effective media coverage and commentary on the Australia-Japan relationship, and promote a contemporary and positive image of Australia, and support the Australian Government's international policy goals.
+Effective communication plans are an essential element of projects to maximise the potential of projects to increase mutual understanding and goodwill between the two countries.
+Good communication means that projects have the capacity to reach out to the public and/or decision-makers in such a way that strengthens Australia's influence and reputation in the bilateral relationship.
+Communications should generate positive and effective media coverage and commentary on the Australia-Japan relationship, and promote a contemporary and positive image of Australia, and support the Australian Government's international policy goals.

-Good public diplomacy should also open doors to new areas and to new and sustainable networks between individuals and institutions in the bilateral relationship, and enable partnerships or collaborative activities to emerge or existing ones to deepen.
+Good communication should also open doors to new areas and to new and sustainable networks between individuals and institutions in the bilateral relationship, and enable partnerships or collaborative activities to emerge or existing ones to deepen.